One of the most awkward parts of Facebook is working out how to react when someone posts a tragic news story or sad personal event.

-Now Mark Zuckerberg is finally stepping in to save the day, announcing during a Q&A that Facebook will soon be testing a quick and simple alternative to a ‘like’.
+Now Mark Zuckerberg is finally stepping in to save the day, announcing during a Q&A on Wednesday that Facebook would soon be testing a quick and simple alternative to a ‘like’.

 “People have asked about the ‘dislike’ button for many years.
 Today is the day that I actually get to say we are working on it,” Zuckerberg said.